Last updated Last updated April 27, 2026

 How do I cancel a TruthFinder subscription?

-In order to cancel a TruthFinder subscription, go to the membership settings and follow the prompts or call (855) 921-3711.
+In order to cancel a TruthFinder subscription, go to the membership settings and follow the prompts.
+Alternatively, call (855) 921-3711.

 How does TruthFinder get my information?